tudor-rusu/docker-magento2-image/README.md

-# docker-magento2-image
+# Magento 2 - Docker Hub Image
-repository for Magento 2 image used in Docker Hub
+Repository for Magento 2 image used in Docker Hub.